 4) During the cook, prepare the salsa.
 Combine the remaining lime juice, 8 oz diced cherry tomatoes, 1 diced red onion, 1/2 cup chopped cilantro, and 1 tsp salt.
 Set aside.

 5) After the cook, remove poblano peppers and steak from Suvie and drain off any excess water.
 Season the peppers with 1 tbsp vegetable oil and 1/4 tsp salt.
-Set the steak aside, return the peppers to Suvie, and broil for 18 minutes.
+Set the steak aside, return the peppers to Suvie, and Roast for 20 minutes.

-6) Heat a heavy skillet over high heat for 5 minutes.
+6) Meanwhile, heat a heavy skillet over high heat for 5 minutes.
 Add 1 tbsp vegetable oil to the skillet, when the oil begins to smoke, add the skirt steaks and sear for 1 minute per side, turning every 30 seconds.
 You want to get a nice hard sear and some char on the steaks.
 Once seared, transfer steak to a cutting board and cut thinly against the grain.

 7) After the broil, stir the poblano peppers into the tomato salsa and adjust seasoning to taste.